statamic/v2-docs/content/collections/docs/installing.md

 ### Step 4: Set Server Access Permissions {#access-permissions}

 Next, you'll want to be sure you're using the proper access permission rules in your server config.
-Refer to our included sample htaccess, nginx, or web.conf files and code comments for more details.
+Ultimately your goal is prevent access to the `statamic`, `local`, and `site` (but not `theme` subdirectory) directories.
+There is more than one way to do that.
+You can refer to our included sample htaccess or nginx files and their code comments for some common ways to do that.

 ### Step 5 (optional): Run the Installer {#installer}